Birmingham's bloggers need to 'fill in the gaps'

 He said: "The work we've done with bloggers in Birmingham has been collaborative and genuinely partnership-based.

-"After some initial nervousness about working with 'big media', we have developed very good relationships that produce benefits for both sides."'One stop shop'
+"After some initial nervousness about working with 'big media', we have developed very good relationships that produce benefits for both sides."

 Mr Bounds, who has got a new job and moved to Oxford, listed his website on eBay last month for £500 after an initial listing of £1,000 received no bids.